• Skip to primary navigation

 A scoop portioning cookie dough into large balls.

-STEP 6: Scoop the cookie dough into large balls and place on a baking sheet.
-Then refrigerate the dough balls.
+STEP 6: Scoop the cookie dough into large balls and place on a cookie sheet.
+Then refrigerate the cookie dough balls for 2 hours.
+After the chilling time, you're ready to bake.

 Balls of pecan chocolate chip cookie dough lined up on a parchment lined baking sheet.